 We’re going to take a short loop off US-6 to reach our next two destinations, one of which was open in 1962.
 First up is the Herb Society of America, but we’re not stopping here.
 Though it was founded in 1933, it has only been in this part of Ohio since 1988.
 The society was created for the purpose of furthering knowledge and use of herbs, and had been in the Boston, Massachusetts area.
 The building they are now in here is the oldest stone house in Lake County, Ohio, with the original part of the house built in 1841 of local stone.
 Over the years it had been owned by Benjamin Hubbell, Sr., designer of the Cleveland Museum of Art and other important buildings in that city.
 By 1962, the house was the residence for the director of the nearby Red Oak Camp for boys.
 It later became owned by the Holden Arboretum, our next real stop, which sold it to the Herb Society.

 The Holden Arboretum is located just east of Kirtland, Ohio, on 3,600 acres.
 That places it among the largest arboreta in the United States.
 While the Holden’s horticultural focus is on a recognized collection of trees and shrubs, they don’t neglect flowering plants, and have more than 120,000 documented plants of all varieties.
 The Holden Arboretum was begun in 1931 with a bequest from Albert Fairchild Holden.
 Following that, Roberta Holden Bole and her husband, Benjamin P. Bole, donated the first 100 acres to Cuyahoga County.
 The county then began the tree planting and program establishment.
 By 1962, we would have seen a somewhat mature collection like today, but of course the trees are now much larger at 50 years older.
 The arboretum now focuses on sustainable plant choices recommended for their region, meaning plants that are adapted to local soils and climatic extremes.
 You may wander the gardens and natural areas on your own or they have expert guides to show you the way.
 I like discovering gardens on my own.
 My wife and I have visited gardens and arboretums all across the country, and when we planned our first garden many decades ago, we incorporated ideas from the best.
 So come, learn, and enjoy.
-And, if you can’t get here any time soon, check out their great photo gallery.
+And, if you can’t get here any time soon, you can checkout the gardens online.

 At Kirtland, we’re also going to visit something we haven’t seen before, but that we should see more of when US-6 gets to Utah: a temple of the Church of Jesus Christ of Latter-Day Saints (also known as a Mormon temple).
 The Church was organized in 1830, introduced into Ohio late that year, and within a month gained 135 new members, with about 35 in Kirtland Township.
 The Kirtland Temple was the first temple built by Church founder Joseph Smith, Jr. and his followers.
 It was dedicated in 1836 and is now a National Historic Landmark.
 The temple served two thousand Latter Day Saints by 1838, but all except one hundred picked up and headed west within a year after that.
 For this brief period, Kirtland served as the headquarters of the Church of Jesus Christ of Latter-Day Saints.
 The Temple was used primarily for education for many years and a small group of the Church community preserved it through the years.
 Today, let’s stop in for the tour, which covers the Kirtland Temple and gardens, and begins at the Visitor Center.
 If you’re interested in other nearby historic sites, the Church also maintains the Isaac Morley Farm, John Johnson Home, Newel K. Whitney Store, Kirtland Sawmill, Kirtland Temple Stone Quarry, and more.